Historical Memory Is Not Forever

 Okay, fine: The title of this article is (a little) hyperbolic, but hear me out.
 Do you know how many died in the Mongol conquests?
 How many fell at the Siege of Vienna?
-How many lives did the Battle of Gettysburg Claim?
-Sure, some will object that these are rather old events1.
+How many lives did the Battle of Gettysburg claim?
+Sure, some will object that these are rather old events.
 Fine: How many died in the Korean War?

 The Boomer generation had some (if attenuated) connection to World War II; the only connection Millennials had was history classes (and the History Channel) and our Boomer parents; and Gen Z has no real connection to World War II.
 (Yes, these things can [and often do] fade that quickly.)